AndraxDev/speak-gpt/README.md

 ## API key safety:

 SpeakGPT uses OpenAI API to provide you with the best experience.
 Using API-keys is more secure than using your username/password.
 Your personal info can't be obtained using API key.
 OpenAI provides cheap API access to their services.
 Your API key is stored locally on your device and is not shared with anyone.
 SpeakGPT does not collect any personal data.
 SpeakGPT is open-source and you can check the code yourself.
-Each release of SpeakGPT is checked on VirusTotal.
+Each release of SpeakGPT is checked using VirusTotal.
-If you have any concerns you can secure either [revoke your API key](https://platform.openai.com/account/api-keys) or use a separate API key for SpeakGPT.
+If you have any privacy or security concerns you can either [revoke your API key](https://platform.openai.com/account/api-keys) or use a separate API key for SpeakGPT.

 To secure your API key perform the following steps: